Benign Paroxysmal Positional Vertigo (BPPV)

 What is the Epley Maneuver?
 How Do I Do It?

-2. Head Turn: Turn your head 45 degrees toward the affected ear.
-This helps target the correct semicircular canal.
+Turn your head 45 degrees toward the side that feels dizzy.
+This helps focus on the problem ear.

-5. Body Turn: Turn your body in the same direction as your head so that you are lying on your side, facing downward.
-Hold this position for 30 seconds.
+Roll your body the same way your head is turned, so you’re lying on your side and facing the floor.
+Hold for another 30 seconds.

 Comprehensive Treatments for Benign Paroxysmal Positional Vertigo (BPPV)